Brazilian Coffee: Overrated or Underrated?

 The pulped natural method (or honey process as its referred to in other countries) lets the coffee seed dry with the mucilage still on the bean.
 This enhances sweetness, which does make up for some of the other drawbacks in the production line.

-However, this kind of coffee has given birth to the Italian espresso culture and much of modern coffee.
+This kind of coffee has given birth to the Italian espresso culture and much of modern coffee.

 Since the majority of coffee available back in the postwar world was this cheap Brazilian stuff; naturally, the baristas adapted and tried to make the most of it.

-coffee production in Brazil today
+Coffee Production in Brazil today

 When the specialty coffee movement started to get momentum at the beginning of this millennium, much of the emphasis was on unique flavor notes as well as acidity.